To download a PDF copy of this report, click here.

 Use of Graduation Rates

 The use of graduation rates as a measure of student success also shows that the university provides an environment conducive for student success.
-The threshold is to be at or above the average graduation rates of the 10 institutions in the comparison group.
+The threshold is to be at or above the average graduation rates of the 16 institutions in the comparison group.
 The goal, as stated in VISION 2025, is “to increase graduation rates to make CU comparable to the best of the peer schools.”
 This goal was set in 2009 when a different group of schools was used for comparison.
-The new group was selected as a more appropriate comparison group The benchmark for graduation rates is to be at or above the average of the 10 comparison institutions listed in Table 3-IPEDS Cohort Graduation Percentage.
+The new group was selected as a more appropriate comparison group.
+The new comparison group was selected based on institutions in SACSCOC region by comparative size and either Kentucky School, Appalachian College Association member, Baptist, or Mid-South Conference.
+The benchmark for graduation rates is to be at or above the average of the 16 comparison institutions listed in Table 3-IPEDS Cohort Graduation Percentage.
 The Administrative Council has changed the goal, desiring that CU’s graduation rate be 48% by 2025.
 The geographical area from which CU draws the majority of her students and the fact that more than half of the freshmen class are first generation college students makes the new goal of a 48% graduation rate very appropriate but challenging.

 Table 3 – IPEDS Cohort Graduation Percentage

 It is the case that CU has not reached the 48% graduation rate.
-However, steady progress has been made over the past several years moving the graduation rate from upper 30’s to the current level of 39 and 44 (See the two graduation rates in the table above).
+However, steady progress has been made over the past several years moving the graduation rate from lower 30’s to the current level of 37 and 39 (See the two graduation rates in the table above).

 Use of Course Completion Rate